tamberg/library/README.md

 - Availability check: to list requests for this item (the issue list filtered by the item name)
 - User: borrows items (a GitHub user with right to search and read files, open an issue)
 - Admin: lends items (a GitHub user with right to edit and add files to repository, tag an issue)
+- Tags: to tag requests (a collection of labels to tag an issue)

 ## Use cases
 ### Find an item